MatsukSket/ostis-smart-home/README.md

 The ostis-example-app consists of several interconnected components:

 1. Knowledge base.
-Custom knowledge represented in SC-code format (.scs and .gwf files).
+Knowledge represented in SC-code format (.scs and .gwf files).
 2. Problem solver.
-Custom agents written in C++ that implement specific problem-solving logic.
+Agents written in C++ that implement specific problem-solving logic.
 3. Interface.
 The web-based user interface for interacting with the system.

 ## Docker